melyntom/RunToYourBeat/README.md

-# Music To My Ears
+# Run To The Beat

-a Music Exercise Project by
+a Musical Exercising Project by

 * Emi Arriola
 * Nicholas Cheung